Happy endings aren’t always the case

 Same goes for marketers, the best marketers know they need to have a fresh set of eyes look at what they are working on before implementation.

-I’ve faced big challenges monetizing the site- I just couldn’t find the correct way to do it.
+I’ve faced big challenges monetizing the site- I just couldn’t find the correct way to set prices, generate revenue from site traffic.
 Another challenge I faced was managing the Failory team, as I didn’t have any experience with it.
 I don’t consider myself a creative person, so I felt unsure about moving forward and designing the new projects.
 Starting a podcast is something that I am working on and I was really scared of hiring someone to host it.

 GrowthMentor to the rescue!